Shepherd Success Academy FAQs

 Remember, Success Coaches are not academic advisors.
-The conversations you have with your advisor will focus on planning curriculum and meeting requirements for your major, whereas a success coach will provide you with a space for everything in between, such as, learning strategies, life management skills, and earning strong grades.
+The conversations you have with your advisor will focus on planning curriculum and meeting requirements for your major, whereas a Success Coach will provide you with a space for everything in between (e.g. learning strategies, life management skills, and interpersonal communication skills).

 What benefits do I receive from working with my Success Coach?

 - Coaches can help you navigate campus resources and design learning strategies tailored to you.
 Meeting with a coach is comfortable, low maintenance, and low drama.

 - It’s a chance for you to talk about your own experience at Shepherd, in and out of the classroom, and your transition from high school to college.

 - Meeting with a Success Coach will help you create and act on your plan, and discuss the challenges, solutions, and progress for success.
 Coaches hold their students accountable and encourage personal responsibility.

 - Additionally, students who participate in the Shepherd Success Academy have the opportunity to receive priority registration for the following semester.

 Working with a success coach will help you:

 - Assist you to study smarter by developing skills in time management and goal-setting

 - Gain insight to your own unique learning style